snehajoglekar/blog/README.md

       Database Used : Firebase

-3. Brief Description:
+BRIEF DESCRIPTION:
       As “Angular, TypeScript, Firebase learnt from Scratch, It is not a fully functional web page but responsive page with connected database.
 Inserting  data into database       and retrieving data from database is working smoothly, Also, it is showing Degree connections in Users.

-Note : Task is not fully achieved, Application is not fully working as per the task given, Partially it is done and giving the degree level between users
+NOTE : Task is not fully achieved, Application is not fully working as per the task given, Partially it is done and giving the degree level between users

-4. Logic Implemented
+LOGIC IMPLEMENTED

           1. Since we are focusing on getting the level of friends, database focus should be on users